 Global changes in laws and regulations have had an impact on the number of banks licensed in the Cayman Islands.
 Over the last two decades, banks have continued to consolidate and restructure in pursuit of optimal cost, risk management and governance structures.
 This has resulted in the steady decline in the number of banks licensed in the Cayman Islands, in particular of Category B license holders.
-The repeal of Regulation Q in the United States of America in July 2011 is a main driving factor in this regard.
+The repeal of Regulation Q in the United States of America in July 2011 was a main driving factor in this regard.
 Regulation Q prohibited the payment of interest on demand deposits by institutions that are members banks of the Federal Reserve System and created a demand by US banks for Cayman Islands Category B licenses.
 Since 2001, the banking population has dropped from 426 banks to 132 in 2019, and from 400 to 122 Category B banks.

-The still significant number of foreign and domestic banks licensed in the Cayman Islands coupled with a wide array of products and services offered, the high value of cross-border transactions, the value of domestic assets and liabilities in foreign currency, and the truly international customer base however stiput the banking sector at the forefront of the Cayman Islands’ fight against ML and TF.
+The still significant number of foreign and domestic banks licensed in the Cayman Islands coupled with a wide array of products and services offered, the high value of cross-border transactions, the value of domestic assets and liabilities in foreign currency, and the truly international customer base however still put the banking sector at the forefront of the Cayman Islands’ fight against ML and TF.
 The complexity of business models, banking products, transactions and the global interconnectedness of the sector further contribute to the existing risk environment.

 Looking at the various sub-sectors of the banking sector, the analysis conducted in the Banking Risk Assessment results in an allocation of a medium-low risk rating for Category A banks and a medium-high risk rating for the Category B banks.
 The comparatively lower risk rating for the Category A banks reflects the subsector’s focus on the domestic market, with a predominantly domestic natural person customer base, a lower volume and simpler, oftentimes domestic transactions, and the involvement of comparatively less risky products and services.